hypo69/hypo/docs/gemini/en/consultant/src/product/product.md

         :param args: Variable length argument list.
         :param kwargs: Arbitrary keyword arguments.
         """
-        # ...
-(Initialization logic using super() and *args, **kwargs)
         super().__init__(*args, **kwargs)
+        # ... (rest of the __init__ method)
-        # Initialization logic...
+        # Initialization logic for product-specific attributes

     @staticmethod
     def get_parent_categories(id_category: int, dept: int = 0) -> List[int]:
         """
-        Retrieves a list of parent categories for a given category ID.
+        Retrieves parent categories for a given category ID.

-        This function retrieves parent categories recursively, replicating the logic from the `Category` class.

         :param id_category: The ID of the category to retrieve parents for.
         :type id_category: int
-        :param dept: The depth level of categories to retrieve (default is 0).
+        :param dept: The depth of the category to retrieve to.
+Defaults to 0.
         :type dept: int
-        :raises TypeError: If `id_category` is not an integer.
+        :raises TypeError: if id_category is not an integer.
         :returns: A list of parent category IDs.
-        :rtype: list
+        :rtype: List[int]
         """
+        # Validation: Ensures id_category is an integer
         if not isinstance(id_category, int):
-            logger.error("Error: id_category must be an integer")
+            logger.error("Error: id_category must be an integer.")
             raise TypeError("id_category must be an integer")
         return Category.get_parents(id_category, dept)